The streets of Villarroya are lined with good examples of mansions that, in the past, belonged to the wealthy families of the town.

 Navarro’s house

 One of them is the Casa de los Navarro (Navarro’s house), next to the road.
-It is located in an enclosed area, surrounded by a courtyard, and has a family chapel inside.
+It is located within an enclosed area, surrounded by a courtyard, and has a family chapel inside.
 It consists of a first building, probably built at the end of the XVII century, and was extended with another building in the XVIII century.
 Both are connected by a chapel and several rooms dedicated to service.
 Currently both buildings belong to the descendants of the Navarro family, who have inherited it since its construction.

 Inquisition’s house